GoSuda

 fakelock

-fakelock is a simple trick that implements sync.Locker.
-This struct provides the same methods as sync.Mutex but does not actually perform any actions.
+fakelock is a simple technique that implements sync.Locker.
+This structure provides the same methods as sync.Mutex but performs no actual operation.

 1package fakelock